2023 Best Statistics Bachelor's Degree Schools in the New England Region

 The average amount in student loans that stats majors at UCONN take out while working on their Bachelor's Degree is $21,335.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $383.

 With a ranking of #8, University of New Hampshire - Main Campus did quite well on this year’s best schools for statistics students working on their bachelor’s degree.
-Located in the small suburb of Durham, UNH is a public school with a fairly large student population.
+Located in the small suburb of Durham, UNH is a public college with a large student population.

 Read full report on Statistics at University of New Hampshire - Main Campus